Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Experiments

-We use a single agent to solve multiple tasks by loading a subset of the $256$ datasets and training the agent on all loaded datapoints.
-We hold out several tasks according to the task-list definitions in Section~\ref{sec:trainlists}.
-All agents are trained for 300,000 update steps.
-In order to account for various numbers of training tasks and ensure that all agents see roughly the same amount of data, the batch-size during training is chosen as $n \times 256$ where $n$ refers to the number of training tasks.
-All other hyperparameters are set to the default values used in d3rlpy.
-After training an agent, we evaluate it online using environments from the original CompoSuite benchmark~\citep{mendez2022composuite} and report average cumulative return and success rate over one trajectory per task.
-The success rate is in $[0,1]$ and describes the fraction of tasks successfully completed by the policy.
-We include both training and zero-shot test task performance.
+We trained each agent simultaneously on a subset of the $256$ tasks, and evaluated it on held-out tasks per the task lists from Section~\ref{sec:trainlists}.
+All BC and IQL agents were trained for 50,000 and 300,000 update steps respectively using a batch size of $\# \text{training tasks} \times 256$.
+Trained agents are evaluated online using CompoSuite~\citep{mendez2022composuite}, with the metrics from Appendix~\ref{sec:metrics}.
+We report mean cumulative return and success rate over one evaluation trajectory per task for train and test tasks.

-\subsection{Experimental Results}
+\subsection{Experimental results}

-\paragraph{Training on Uniformly Sampled Datasets} To evaluate learnability and characterize different levels of challenge among our scenarios, we train the BC, IQL and CP-IQL agents on the expert, medium, and medium-replay-subsampled datasets.
-We use uniform sampling of $224$ training and $32$ zero-shot test tasks as discussed in section~\ref{sec:trainlists}.
-The results are shown in the first three sub-tables of Table~\ref{tab:defaultres}.
-The results verify that all three agents can achieve high performance on the expert datasets (sub-table 1), but both IQL baselines strictly outperform BC in the settings where fewer successful trajectories are available (sub-tables 2 and 3), and generalize better to unseen configurations.
-BC is not able to attain any success when trained on replay data, while IQL is still able to achieve some success from this source.
-Further, while the compositional architecture boosts performance on the medium and replay datasets (sub-tables $2$ and $3$), generalization capabilities remain far from optimal.
+\textbf{Training on uniformly sampled datasets}~~ To evaluate learnability and characterize different levels of challenge among our scenarios, we trained the BC, IQL, CP-BC and CP-IQL agents on the expert, medium, and medium-replay datasets.
+We used uniform sampling of $224$ training and $32$ zero-shot test tasks as discussed in section~\ref{sec:trainlists}.
+The results in the first three sub-tables of Table~\ref{tab:defaultres} verify that the four baselines can achieve high performance on the expert datasets.
+IQL baselines strictly outperform BC baselines in the settings where fewer successful trajectories are available (medium and replay), and generalize better to unseen configurations.
+When trained on replay data, BC attains no success, while IQL achieves some success.
+Further, while the compositional architecture boosts performance on the medium dataset, its generalization capabilities remain far from optimal.